isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-spinach/index.md

 layout: post
 ---

-We've seen that [bearded](https: //pestpolicy. com/can-bearded-dragons-eat-apples/) dragons will eat fruits like peaches, watermelon, strawberries, and even apples.
+We've seen that [bearded](https://pestpolicy.com/can-bearded-dragons-eat-apples/) dragons will eat fruits like peaches, watermelon, strawberries, and even apples.
 But can bearded dragons eat spinach - the green leafy vegetable? - Can spinach harm the bearded dragons or does it hold some significant nutritional value for them?

 **So, technically, YES - bearded dragons will feed on spinach as it's not toxic to these pets and the leafy vegetables have some level of nutritional value.

 ** But spinach has notable compounds that would make the vegetable unsuitable for feeding to the bearded dragons on a regular basis.
 So, we generally advise you to avoid spinach in the beardies' diet.

-Check these [Bearded [Dragon](https: //pestpolicy. com/can-bearded-dragons-eat-bananas/) Feeding Guide](https: //www. birdsandexotics. com/wp-content/uploads/Bearded-Dragon-ARAV. pdf).
+Check these [Bearded [Dragon](https://pestpolicy.com/can-bearded-dragons-eat-bananas/) Feeding Guide](https://www.birdsandexotics. com/wp-content/uploads/Bearded-Dragon-ARAV. pdf).

 ##  Details: Can Bearded Dragons Eat Spinach?